Claude Code vs Codex CLI vs Gemini CLI (2026 Comparison)

 Strengths:

-• Multimodal input (screenshots, diagrams)
+• Multimodal input (screenshots, diagrams) for context

-• Strong reasoning capabilities
+• Strong reasoning capabilities with chain-of-thought

-• Good at following complex instructions
+• Good at following complex, multi-step instructions

 Google Gemini CLI

-Gemini CLI's standout feature is its 1M token context window—significantly larger than competitors.
+Gemini CLI's standout feature is its 1M token context window -- significantly larger than competitors.
 This allows it to hold more of your codebase in context simultaneously.

 Strengths:

-• Massive context window
+• Massive context window handles even large monorepos

 • Built-in Google Search for current information